-Instead, we justify our thoughts by convincing ourselves that our life was never going to be any different, but as we continue to justify our thoughts, we will never change anything.
-We use the analogy in response to others, when they ask about our formal education.
+We may justify our thoughts by convincing ourselves that our life was never going to be any different, but as we may continue to justify our thoughts, we can never change the things we need to change.

 We tend to use the analogy in response to others, when they ask about our formal education.
 We may use it to justify our failings, whilst on a conscious level we continue to ignore things.